actions/runner-images/.github/ISSUE_TEMPLATE/bug-report.md

 A description of what you expected to happen.

 **Actual behavior**
-A description of what you are seeing
+A description of what is actually happening.

 **Repro steps**
 A description with steps to reproduce the issue.
 If your have a public example or repo to share,